AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 ```
 {sample}CS\_Interactivity\_03{sample}

 This way of hovering, when a couple of points are hovered simultaneously, is a multi-hover mode.
-Now let's look at the single-hovering mode ("<a name="byX">byX</a>").
+Now let's look at the single-hovering mode ("byX").<a name="byX"></a>

 #### byX